dji-sdk/Payload-SDK-Doc/source/development-workflow/integrate_sdk.md

 •	psdk_payload_gimbal.h: provides the gimbal development interfaces.
 DJI Pilot supports gimbal interfaces and the mobile SDK provides interfaces for the gimbal.

+•	psdk_osdk_func.h: provides the functions related to onboard SDK communications.

+•	psdk_positioning.h: provides the positioning development interfaces, can be used to survey & mapping functions.

 ## Payload SDK Port
-The examples for porting the Payload SDK to the MCU STM32F407IG FreeRTOS and a Linux system are available.
+The examples for porting the Payload SDK to the MCU STM32F407IG FreeRTOS, Linux operation system and bare metal system are available.
 Payload SDK is provided in source code.
 You can try to port the Payload SDK example to your own payload platform.
 See "Payload_SDK/psdk_arch/arch_template/psdk_arch_sys.h" and "Payload_SDK/psdk_arch/arch_template/psdk_arch_sys.c" to learn how to port the Payload SDK.